Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/08-delete.md

 ### Test
 1. Run the client and server.
-2. Run Step 8 first to print the current contents of the database to the console.
+2. Run Step 9 (Authenticated Request) first to print the current contents of the database to the console.
 This will show you the `id` value for each item.
 3. Enter the `id` number for the entry you want to delete into the field in step 13, then click `Delete Single Item`.
 4. You should see the following response:
 ![screenshot](assets/08-delete.PNG)